anaef/lua-linear/doc/Elementary.md

 [core function](Core.md).

 > [!NOTE]
-> The random number generator used is optimized for statistical purposes, and is completely
+> The underlying random number generator is optimized for statistical purposes, and is completely
-> unsuitable for security or cryptographic use cases.
+> unsuitable for security or cryptography.

 ## `linear.normal (n|x|X)`